Coffee is definitely the stimulant! Full of caffeine, this boosting ingredient gives the skin and hair a morning kick wrapped in an amazing scent.

 Where do we purchase ground coffee?

-For the UK and Irish markets, we purchase ground coffee from a local roastery to our manufacturing sites in Poole, Dorset.
+For the UK-supplied markets, Lush purchases ground coffee from a local roastery to our manufacturing sites in Poole, Dorset.
 The coffee enterprise seeks to reduce their carbon footprint as much as possible by using renewable energies in their facilities, by only supplying local businesses by electric vehicles or bicycles, and by using reusable containers.

 Where do the beans come from?